IsItDanOrAi/ComfyUI-On-Set-Studio/README.md

 Built on the foundation of
 [**3D Openpose Editor**](https://github.com/ZhUyU1997/open-pose-editor) by
-**yzhu (Yu Zhu)** — sincere thanks to the original project.
+**yzhu (Yu Zhu)**.
+Sincere thanks to the original project.

-Motion generation is powered by [**ARDY**](https://github.com/nv-tlabs/ardy) from NVIDIA (Zhao, Petrovich, Zhang, Wang, Tang, and Rempe — SIGGRAPH 2026).
+Motion generation is powered by [**ARDY**](https://github.com/nv-tlabs/ardy) from NVIDIA (Zhao, Petrovich, Zhang, Wang, Tang, and Rempe, SIGGRAPH 2026).
 ARDY's inference code is Apache-2.0 and its model weights are released under the NVIDIA Open Model License; check the model download pages for the terms that apply to the checkpoints you use.
-ARDY is not distributed with this project — you install it yourself.
+ARDY is not distributed with this project.
+You install it yourself.

 Mixamo is a service of Adobe Inc. On-Set Studio works with Mixamo-rigged characters but is not affiliated with, endorsed by, or sponsored by Adobe.
 No